zhouer/Sidekick/docs/user-guide.md

     greeting_label.text = "Done counting!"
     console.print("Script finished.")

-    # Always call sidekick.run_forever() at the end of your script.
+    # Always call sidekick.run_forever() at the end of your script if you
-    # This keeps the Sidekick connection alive and ensures all components
-    # behave as expected, even if no interactive elements are immediately apparent.
+    # want the UI to remain visible or interactive after the main logic.
     sidekick.run_forever()
     ```